To troubleshoot a problem where your GPS position is not being shown on a plate or airport diagram, use the steps below.

 STEP 1.
-Do you have a ForeFlight Pro USA or ForeFlight Pro Canada subscription?
+Do you have a ForeFlight Pro Plus or Performance Plus subscription?

 Yes: Continue to step 2.

 STEP 2.
-Is the geo-referencing problem associated with all plates, (ie: not just 1 plate, or just plates for 1 airport)?
+Is the geo-referencing problem associated with all plates, (i.e.: not just one plate, or multiple plates for one airport)?

 No: Stop here: Some approach plates are not geo-referenced.
-This usually has to do with an error made by the FAA in terms of the correct location of waypoints in scaleable terms.
+This usually has to do with an error made by the FAA regarding that scale or the correct location of waypoints.